CSS Gradient Generator

 How CSS Gradients Work

 CSS gradients allow you to display smooth transitions between two or more specified colors.
-Unlike images, gradients are generated by the browser at runtime, which means they scale perfectly at any resolution and don't require additional HTTP requests.
+Unlike images, gradients are generated by the browser and scale perfectly at any resolution.

 Types of Gradients

 • Linear Gradient: Colors transition along a straight line.
-You control the direction with an angle (e.g., 90deg for left-to-right) or keywords (to right, to bottom-right).
+You control the direction with an angle or keywords.

 • Radial Gradient: Colors radiate outward from a central point.
-You can create circular or elliptical shapes with customizable center positions.
+You can create circular or elliptical shapes.

 • Conic Gradient: Colors rotate around a center point (like a color wheel).
 Great for pie charts and angular effects.